mikemccabe210/adv_ml_specialization/README.md

 # adv_ml_specialization

-HW for NBER's Advanced ML specialization.
-Mostly intended for passing between locations.
+Repo for working on NBER's Advanced ML specialization.
+All credit for course material goes to course authors.

 Courses are divided into sub folders.